-- (a) SAHA must make the interim reexamination within a reasonable time after the family request [24 CFR 960.257(b)]. - (b) If the tenant rent is to increase: - (i) The increase generally will be effective on the first of the month following thirty (30) days' notice to the family. - (ii) If a family fails to report a change within the required time frames or fails to provide all required information within the required time frames: - (A) The increase will be applied retroactively, to the date it would have been effective had the information been provided on a timely basis. - (B) The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16. - (c) If the tenant rent is to decrease: - (i) The decrease will be effective the first day of the month following the month in which the change was reported and all required documentation was submitted. - (ii) In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.
+- (a) Opportunity Home must make the interim reexamination within a reasonable time after the family request [24 CFR 960.257(b)]. - (b) If the tenant rent is to increase: - (i) The increase generally will be effective on the first of the month following 30 days' notice to the family. - (ii) If a family fails to report a change within the required time frames or fails to provide all required information within the required time frames: - (A) The increase will be applied retroactively, to the date it would have been effective had the information been provided on a timely basis. - (B) The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16. - (c) If the tenant rent is to decrease: - (i) The decrease will be effective the first day of the month following the month in which the change was reported and all required documentation was submitted. - (ii) In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.

-9.4 RECALCULATING TENANT RENT
+9.4 Recalculating Tenant Rent

-(1) For those families paying income-based rent, the PHA must recalculate the rent amount based on the income information received during the reexamination process and notify the family of the changes [24 CFR 966.4, 960.257].
+(1) For those families paying income-based rent, Opportunity Home must recalculate the rent amount based on the income information received during the reexamination process and notify the family of the changes [24 CFR 966.4, 960.257].
 While the basic policies that govern these calculations are provided in Chapter 6, this part lays out policies that affect these calculations during a reexamination.

-9.4.B CHANGES IN UTILITY ALLOWANCES [24 CFR 965.507, 24 CFR 966.4]
+9.4.B Changes in Utility Allowances [24 CFR 965.507, 24 CFR 966.4]

-- (1) The tenant rent calculations must reflect any changes in SAHA's utility allowance schedule [24 CFR 960.253(c)(3)].
-Chapter 16 discusses how utility allowance schedules are established. - (a) Unless SAHA is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual reexamination after the allowance is adopted or through a special interim reexamination.
+- (1) The tenant rent calculations must reflect any changes in Opportunity Home's utility allowance schedule [24 CFR 960.253(c)(3)].
+Chapter 16 discusses how utility allowance schedules are established. - (a) Unless Opportunity Home is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual reexamination after the allowance is adopted or through a special interim reexamination.

-9.4.C NOTIFICATION OF NEW TENANT RENT
+9.4.C Notification of New Tenant Rent

-- (1) The public housing lease requires SAHA to give the tenant written notice stating any change in the amount of tenant rent, and when the change is effective [24 CFR 966.4(b)(1)(ii)]. - (2) When SAHA redetermines the amount of rent (Total Tenant Payment or Tenant Rent) payable by the tenant, not including determination of SAHA's schedule of Utility Allowances for families in SAHA's Public Housing Program, or determines that the tenant must transfer to another unit based on family composition, SAHA must notify the tenant that the tenant may ask for an explanation stating the specific grounds of SAHA determination, and that if the tenant does not agree with the determination, the tenant shall have the right to request a hearing under SAHA's grievance procedure [24 CFR 966.4(c)(4)]. - (a) The notice to the family will include the annual and adjusted income amounts that were used to calculate the tenant rent.
+- (1) The public housing lease requires Opportunity Home to give the tenant written notice stating any change in the amount of tenant rent, and when the change is effective [24 CFR 966.4(b)(1)(ii)]. - (2) When Opportunity Home redetermines the amount of rent (Total Tenant Payment or Tenant Rent) payable by the tenant, not including determination of Opportunity Home's schedule of Utility Allowances for families in Opportunity Home's Public Housing Program, or determines that the tenant must transfer to another unit based on family composition, Opportunity Home must notify the tenant that the tenant may ask for an explanation stating the specific grounds of Opportunity Home determination, and that if the tenant does not agree with the determination, the tenant shall have the right to request a hearing under Opportunity Home's grievance procedure [24 CFR 966.4(c)(4)]. - (a) The notice to the family will include the annual and adjusted income amounts that were used to calculate the tenant rent.

-9.4.D DISCREPANCIES
+9.4.D Discrepancies

-(1) During an annual or interim reexamination, SAHA may discover that information previously reported by the family was in error, or that the family intentionally misrepresented information.
-In addition, SAHA may discover errors made by SAHA.
+(1) During an annual or interim reexamination, Opportunity Home may discover that information previously reported by the family was in error, or that the family intentionally misrepresented information.
+In addition, Opportunity Home may discover errors made by Opportunity Home.
 When errors resulting in the overpayment or underpayment of rent are discovered, corrections will be made in accordance with the policies in Chapter 15.